 Marijuana in Canada

-Weed is actually a frowned upon substance and it is considered to have deteriorating effects upon the physical, emotional and cognitive health of humans.
+Weed is actually a frowned upon substance and considered to have deteriorating effects upon the physical, emotional, and cognitive health of humans.
 At the same time, its significance in the medical industry cannot be ignored.
 This significance and hazardous effects at the same time make it a big challenge for countries and governments to regulate the sale of weed.

 Image Source: investorplace.com

 Marijuana used for medical purposes and widely accepted in the medical sector.
 The big question that arises in the minds of most Canadian citizens is that “Is weed legal in Canada?”
 The Canada Marijuana laws are rapidly changing and evolving which makes it difficult for Canadian citizens to know about Canada Marijuana Legalization.
 The article attempts to help us establish an understanding of the legalization of weed in Canada and Canada’s Marijuana legislation.
 Some people might find it surprising that Canada was actually the first country to legalize the sale of Marijuana in 2001 for medical purposes.